v-nleaver/Hololens/hololens/hololens-release-notes.md

 - Multiple people share the same set of HoloLens devices.
 - Access to Microsoft Entra resources, such as Dynamics 365 Guides content, is required.
-- Tracking who has used the device isn't required.
+- Tracking who used the device isn't required.

 More details, including specific steps on how to configure these accounts, can be found in the [Shared Microsoft Entra accounts in HoloLens](shared-aad-accounts.md) article.

 ### Improve Intune app update experience

 The Intune LOB App update does not enforce App shutdown if the App is still running on the device.
-Instead, the new version of the LOB App is installed and replaces the old App, once the old App is fully exited via user action, sign out or device reboot.
+Instead, the new version of the LOB App is installed and replaces the old App only after the old App is fully exited via user action, sign out or device reboot.

 Refer to [Consistent LOB App deployment and update](/hololens/hololens-best-practices-experiences#consistent-lob-app-deployment-and-update) for best practices on getting a consistent LOB App update experience for HoloLens devices.